Thomas East: Career

 East was made a freeman of the Stationers' Company on 6 December 1565.
 The first appearance of his name as a printer occurs in the registers of the company in 1576, when he issued Robinson's Christmas Recreacons of Histories and Moralizacons applied for our solace and consolacons.
 After this date his name is of frequent occurrence as a printer of general literature.

 Music printing

 East does not appear to have printed music before 1587 when the death occurred of the printer Thomas Vautrollier, who specialised in music and theology.
+Among the music published by Vautrollier was Latin church music by William Byrd.

+During his lifetime, Byrd published three volumes of Cantiones Sacrae (1575, co-written with Tallis; 1589; 1591).
+The first was printed by Vautrollier using a "patent" (monopoly) which was granted to Byrd and Thomas Tallis by Elizabeth I for 21 years.

-Vautrollier's business continued under the direction of his widow and his former apprentice Richard Field, but not the music side.
+Vautrollier´s business continued under the direction of his widow Jacqueline and his former apprentice Richard Field (who married Jacqueline in 1589).
+However, they did not continue the music side of the business.
 The music type was acquired by East.

-Under the date of 6 November 1587, the Stationers Company recorded a set of partbooks entitled, according to the register, "Bassus.
-Sonnettes and Songs made into musick of fyve parts.
-By William Burd."
-This is taken to be identical with the undated edition of Byrd's Psalmes, Sonets, and Songs of Sadnes and Pietie, the dated edition of which appeared in 1588.
-In this 1588 edition East is described as publishing in Aldersgate Street and as Byrd's assignee.